 Occupational pensions have been mandatory in Norway since 2006.
 It became compulsory for private sector businesses to establish an occupational pension scheme (primarily in businesses with more than one employee).
-Employers must make contributions of at least 2% of employee earnings between 1 G and 12 G in a defined contribution pension scheme (G is the social security base amount, which was NOK 92 576 in 2016).
-Pension capital is still highest in the defined benefit pension schemes, but premiums for the defined contribution schemes operated by Norwegian insurance companies are now higher than for the defined benefit schemes (see the 2016 Financial Stability Report).
+Employers must make contributions of at least 2% of employee earnings between 1 G and 12 G in a defined contribution pension scheme (G is the social security base amount, which was NOK 93 634 in 2017).
+Pension capital is still highest in the defined benefit pension schemes, but premiums for the defined contribution schemes operated by Norwegian insurance companies are now higher than for the defined benefit schemes.

 An employee who leaves a private business that has a defined benefit pension scheme receives a paid-up policy.
 Paid-up policies are insurance contracts that do not require additional premium payments and entitle the holder to future pension payments.
-An employee will also receive a paid-up policy if the business chooses to discontinue the defined benefit scheme in favour of a defined contribution scheme or if the business closes down. level of risk assumed by the insurance company.
+An employee will also receive a paid-up policy if the business chooses to discontinue the defined benefit scheme in favour of a defined contribution scheme or if the business closes down.

+Insurance premiums are calculated as expected loss plus an amount to cover the cost of operating the insurance scheme.
+A basic principle in insurance is that the insurance premium paid by the customer should be commensurate with the risk taken by the insurance undertaking.
+This could in principle indicate a pricing of the insurance premium at the individual level.
+However, this could easily be perceived as unfair and may be difficult to implement in practice.
+Customers who are able to hold back information about their risks are more likely to subscribe to an insurance policy and the premium will be lower than implied by the level of risk assumed by the insurance company.
 A higher take-up rate of high-risk customers is called adverse selection.
 Since income from premiums is supposed to cover expected expenditure, the company will have to increase its premiums.
-Normal-risk customers may then be reluctant to take out insurance, which in turn increases the ratio of high-risk customers.
+Normalrisk customers may then be reluctant to take out insurance, which in turn increases the ratio of high-risk customers.
 In a worst-case scenario, the insurance undertaking may be forced to withdraw the insurance product.